salvq/presence-detection/README.md

 ## Update Container configuration

-Edit and update `docker-compose.yaml` file based on your needs.
+Optionally edit and update `docker-compose.yaml` file based on your needs.
 Minimal config of docker-compose.yaml file is following:
 ```
 version: '3'